 I love breakfast!
 It's one of my favourite meals, despite how habitual and boring it can get at times.
 I'm also one of those people who can't skip it without risking a mid-morning meltdown - like a car running on empty, I don't function well at all.
 Not everyone is the same though - whether just not hungry or the snooze button is a little too tempting in the morning, some dash out the door without a crumb passing their lips.

 It's indeed important to eat to our hunger cues, although whether you're a breakfast eater or not, a healthy morning meal does carry benefits, and as the name implies, will "break" the "fast" from overnight.
 When we start our day properly nourished it can make a big difference to our energy, concentration, memory and mood, fueling us up both mentally and physically for the day ahead.
-It can also help us make healthier food choices later in the day - when we skip breakfast we're more likely to overeat at our next meal or be more tempted to eat whatever's in sight when we start to feel ravenous later.
+It can also help us make healthier food choices later in the day - when we skip breakfast we may be more likely to overeat at our next meal or be tempted to eat whatever's in sight when we start to feel ravenous later.

 Building a healthy breakfast